chris2511/xca/doc/rst/privatekey.rst

 For creating certificates, keys are needed.
 All keys are stored encrypted in the database using the PKCS#8 AES algorithm.
 The password can be changed for each key.

+.. index:: keytab (keytab)

 The password type means:

-.. index:: keytype (ktid)

 common:
   The database password provided during database load.